Ambitiont109/FastSFC/README.md

 FastSFC
 ======================

+FastSFC is a search engine for listed company documents.
+We currently support documents on HKSE, NYSE, NASDAQ and AMEX.
+Website: http://fastsfc.com

 ## Dependencies

 FastSFC's webapp runs on Django, React and MySQL.
 You will need the following dependencies in order to set it up: